Why should I grow up?

 Children should be encouraged to turn off the TV and sit down with a good book, but asking them to do so will always be difficult.
 This is where a comic book can play the role to introduce your child to reading.

 According to Suzanne Stauffer, a professor at Louisiana State University, developing the habit of reading at a young age is critical to forming adult reading practices.
-Whether your child is reading traditional novels or comic books, both contribute to this essential habit of reading.
+Whether your child is reading traditional novels or comic books, both contribute to this essential healthy reading habit.
 Comic books are a great way to trick your kids into having fun while reading.
 As comic books are primarily picture-driven with text only to supplement the action within the pictures, kids are less likely to associate this type of reading with what they are forced to do in school.

 For reluctant readers, comic books are especially helpful for developing an interest in learning to read.
 A comic does not seem as dense or daunting as a normal book.
 For boys, comics can be a good arena to find stories with the action they crave and male-driven plot lines that they can relate to.